djh1997/proj324/docs/index.md

 ## Plan

-The product's above, along with Paul's lectures last year inspired my idea.
+The product's above, along with Paul Davey's lectures last year inspired my idea.

 The plan is to use two LCD's with the backlight removed, to create dimmable panels in front of the users eyes.
 Then eventually I will add a camera to make point control which will block bright spots such as projectors and the sun, and dim them to reduce squinting.